abdallahMohsen3162/linkedin-feed-filter-extension/README.md

 # LinkedIn Reader

 A Chrome extension that filters your LinkedIn feed so you can focus on **hiring and recruiting posts**.
-Post text is sent to a backend API, which uses AI to classify each post.
-You choose how non-hiring posts appear: fully hidden, collapsed behind a button, or shown with no filtering.
+Post text is classified automatically; you choose how non-hiring posts appear: fully hidden, collapsed behind a button, or shown with no filtering.

 ---